bottega-code-school/workshop-geo-location/README.md

-# Topic: Build out Gmail's Email Address Tag Input Component in React
+# Topic: Learn how to work with user location data in React

 ## Objectives:

+- Build out a component that uses the browser's location engine to request user coordinates
+- Run geo queries to calculate the user's distance from an address
-- Implement a form input that listens for the return key
+- Model a list of locations that dynamically sorts based on the user's proximity
-- Create an input handler that listens for clipboard paste events
-- Build a state engine that can store an array of tags
-- Allow users to click to remove tags